stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

   But if Willett and Mr. Ward refrained from shewing this letter to the alienists, they did not refrain from acting upon it themselves.
-No amount of learned sophistry could controvert the fact that the strangely bearded and spectacled Dr. Allen, of whom Charles&rsquo;s frantic letter had spoken as such a monstrous menace, was in close and sinister correspondence with two inexplicable creatures whom Ward had visited in his travels and who plainly claimed to be survivals or avatars of Curwen&rsquo;s old Salem colleagues; that he was regarding himself as the reincarnation of Joseph Curwen, and that he entertained&mdash;or was at least advised to entertain&mdash;murderous designs against a &ldquo;boy&rdquo; who could scarcely be other than Charles Ward.
+No amount of learned sophistry could controvert the fact that the strangely bearded and spectacled Dr. Allen, of whom Charles's frantic letter had spoken as such a monstrous menace, was in close and sinister correspondence with two inexplicable creatures whom Ward had visited in his travels and who plainly claimed to be survivals or avatars of Curwen's old Salem colleagues; that he was regarding himself as the reincarnation of Joseph Curwen, and that he entertained--or was at least advised to entertain--murderous designs against a  "boy " who could scarcely be other than Charles Ward.
 There was organised horror afoot; and no matter who had started it, the missing Allen was by this time at the bottom of it.
 Therefore, thanking heaven that Charles was now safe in the hospital, Mr. Ward lost no time in engaging detectives to learn all they could of the cryptic bearded doctor; finding whence he had come and what Pawtuxet knew of him, and if possible discovering his current whereabouts.
-Supplying the men with one of the bungalow keys which Charles yielded up, he urged them to explore Allen&rsquo;s vacant room which had been identified when the patient&rsquo;s belongings had been packed; obtaining what clues they could from any effects he might have left about.
-Mr. Ward talked with the detectives in his son&rsquo;s old library, and they felt a marked relief when they left it at last; for there seemed to hover about the place a vague aura of evil.
+Supplying the men with one of the bungalow keys which Charles yielded up, he urged them to explore Allen's vacant room which had been identified when the patient's belongings had been packed; obtaining what clues they could from any effects he might have left about.
+Mr. Ward talked with the detectives in his son's old library, and they felt a marked relief when they left it at last; for there seemed to hover about the place a vague aura of evil.
 Perhaps it was what they had heard of the infamous old wizard whose picture had once stared from the panelled overmantel, and perhaps it was something different and irrelevant; but in